...Something to Be: Critical reception

-Reception for ...Something to Be was mixed.
 David Browne of Entertainment Weekly said Rob Thomas "sounds less like his usual tortured self and more like a boy-band veteran who still knows a thing or two about a grabby hook" and noting that the single "Streetcorner Symphony" sounds like "the world's greatest Black Crowes parody — until you realize Thomas is completely serious".
 Browne also commented that the album "doesn't always snap and crackle the way that single ("Lonely No More") does".

 Lindsay Whitfield of Soul Shine Magazine also gave the album and some of its songs a positive review (four stars), saying the album is "one of the finest, most unique albums of 2006 so far" and Thomas belts out "musical perfection to the road trip worthy".
 Thomas Inskeep of Stylus Magazine gave the album a negative review (although the "C" rating reflects a more mixed attitude), calling it "mediocre" and explaining that the large part of the problem was that "Rob's a fairly generic songwriter".
 Inskeep continued by saying he is "one of the most processed-cheese-and-Wonder-bread guys around" and Thomas had "hopelessly clichéd lines" on the song "Ever the Same".

 Kevin Forest Moreau of Paste gave the album a positive review, saying his debut solo album "certainly sounds different from the adult-alternative diet-rock of Matchbox Twenty-at least half the time".
 Moreau complimented the "punchy horns and a few electronic flourishes" for being on songs such as "Streetcorner Symphony".
 However, he criticized the "ponderous poetics...and platitudes" for being mistaken as depth.
-Paul Lingas of avrev.com called the album "a mixed bag with some surprisingly good offerings and some duds that sadly aren’t surprising" (giving the performance a 5.5 and the sound 6.5), complimenting some of the songs but also calling them "background music".
+Paul Lingas of avrev.com called the album "a mixed bag with some surprisingly good offerings and some duds that sadly aren't surprising" (giving the performance a 5.5 and the sound 6.5), complimenting some of the songs but also calling them "background music".
 He noted that Thomas "does not have a good singing voice".
 Although he also called his voice very distinctive and strong, he said "too often it is not suited to the surrounding music".
 Lingas finished by saying that Thomas' voice is not always well blended with the other sounds and that the mixing is "poor" and producing decisions are "sometimes odd".